mongodb/docs/mms/source/install.rst

 that it restarts following a system restart.
 Your operating system likely has a preferred method for managing daemon processes.

-As a temporary solution, the following command starts the agent process detached from the current terminal session: ::
+As a temporary alternative, the following command will start the agent process detached from the current terminal session: ::

      nohup python agent.py > /[LOG-DIRECTORY]/agent.log 2>&1 &